Approximate Majority With Catalytic Inputs: Introduction

 \section{Introduction}

-The population protocol model \cite{AngluinADFP2006} is a theoretical framework for analyzing distributed computation in ad hoc networks of anonymous, mobile agents.
-Through pairwise interactions among the finite-state nodes of a system, population protocols can solve numerous problems in distributed computing, including majority (which is also referred to as comparison or consensus) \cite{angluin2008simple, condon2019, alistarh2020robust}, source detection \cite{alistarh2017robust, stoc/DudekK18}, and leader election \cite{Alistarh:2015, GS18, GLS+19}.
+The population protocol model \cite{AngluinADFP2006} is a theoretical framework for analyzing distributed computation in ad hoc networks of anonymous, mobile agents: at each step, a random pair of agents is chosen to interact, and their local states are updated according to a global transition function.
+Population protocols can solve numerous problems in distributed computing, including majority (which is also referred to as consensus) \cite{angluin2008simple, condon2019, alistarh2020robust}, source detection \cite{alistarh2017robust, stoc/DudekK18}, and leader election \cite{Alistarh:2015, GS18, GLS+19}.

-Originally motivated by passively mobile sensor networks \cite{AngluinADFP2006}, more recent research in population protocols has been used to study computation by chemical reaction networks \cite{CDS12}, DNA strand displacement \cite{CDS13, TWS2015}, and biochemical networks \cite{CC12}.
-Applications of population protocols in chemistry have inspired various adaptations of the model, including the introduction of \textit{transient leaks}, or spontaneous faulty state transitions \cite{alistarh2017robust, alistarh2020robust}.
-In brief, a ``leak'' simulates the event that a molecule undergoes a reaction that typically takes place in the presence of a catalyst, where the catalyst is a molecule that enables the transformation of the other molecule but does not itself change state.
+Population protocols are a special case of chemical reaction networks (CRNs), which are systems of transition rules describing how a set of chemical reactants stochastically transform into a set of products.
+In particular, population protocols are chemical reaction networks with exactly two reactants which form two products, where each transition rule for a pair of reactants is weighted with probability 1.
+Given their suitability for modeling chemical processes, population protocols have been used to study computation not only by chemical reaction networks \cite{CDS12}, but also DNA strand displacement \cite{CDS13, TWS2015} and biochemical networks \cite{CC12}.
+These applications of population protocols in chemistry have inspired various adaptations of the model.
+In this paper, we focus on two such variations on population protocols in the context of solving \concept{majority}, the problem of determining which of two states is initially more prevalent in a population.

-Generally, leaks can be dealt with using error-correcting codes \cite{WangE12182}; however, for certain problems there are often more efficient, specialized solutions \cite{alistarh2017robust, alistarh2020robust}.
-Interestingly, some of these solutions have also considered the behavior of protocols on populations containing a small number of persistent-state catalysts, but \textit{without} the presence of leaks.
-For example, Alistarh et al. \cite{alistarh2020robust} showed a $O(\log n)$ state protocol for the comparison problem, which is equivalent to determining the majority value among the set of catalytic agents.

-\textbf{Our contribution} \ In this work, motivated by the recent interest in population models with catalytic agents and with transient leaks, we study the majority problem in the presence of these two variants.
-In particular, we consider the effect of catalysts and leaks on the behavior of the well-known third-state dynamics protocols \cite{angluin2008simple, perron2009consensus} for computing \concept{approximate majority}, which is the problem of determining which of two input values is initially more prevalent in a population, subject to a lower constraint on the size of the initial input value margin.